kylejohnson/linux-sysadmin-interview-questions/test.md

 52. How does traceroute work?

-53. A careless sysadmin executes the following command: ```chmod -x chmod``` - what do you do to fix this?
+53. A careless sysadmin executes the following command: ```chmod 444 chmod``` - what do you do to fix this?